|

 "Good day," said the apothecary.

-"Good day, sir," she said, and turned to leave.
-But
+"Good day, sir," she replied, and turned to leave.

 "How much is the yellow bird?" she asked.